 One of the best ways of landing blog writing jobs is through online freelance listing websites like Upwork, Freelancer.com, and Problogger Job Board.
 You can also reach out to business owners to pitch your ideas.

 Blog writing is usually around 500 at least to 5,000 words per blog post, and payment can be per word or a flat rate for the entire project – depending on the client.

-The amount of clients you will have and the kind of work you will be doing depends on your pitch and your ability to network and find opportunities.
+The number of clients you will have and the work you will be doing depends on your pitch and your ability to network and find opportunities.

 2. Focus on Article Writing

 Even though people use them interchangeably, articles are different from blog posts.
 While blogs adopt a narrative tone, articles adopt a more formal style.
 For example, it informs and demonstrates the validity of a business’s claims about its product or service.

 You can find this kind of gig on sites like Upwork and Freelancer.com.
 Other ways to get article writing jobs are to pitch directly to clients and use your network of other writers to find opportunities.

 An article in a newspaper averages 600 to 1500 words, while an article in a magazine averages 1500 to 3500 words.
 In other cases, articles can range from 4000 to 5000 comments.
 A higher word count gives readers a complete picture to better understand the topic.

 Ghostwriting is writing for a client without a byline or any form of credit.
 The client remains the “author” of the piece.
 It can be web content for lead generation or sales conversion, blog posts, articles, books – you name it.

 However, ghostwriting gigs pay well, so many writers don’t mind not getting credit for the work.